moleculerjs/site/source/docs/0.14/balancing.md

 title: Load balancing
 ---

 Moleculer has several built-in load balancing strategies.
-If services have multiple running instances, ServiceRegistry uses these strategies to select a node from all available nodes.
+If a service is running on multiple node instances, ServiceRegistry uses these strategies to select a single node from the available ones.

 ## Built-in strategies
 To configure strategy, set `strategy` broker options under `registry` property.
 It can be either a name (in case of built-in strategies) or a `Strategy` class which inherited from `BaseStrategy` (in case of custom strategies).